CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br></br>
 <kbd> <img src="0_Images/Slide64.PNG"/> </kbd>
 <br></br>
-Here are another suggestions for creation of an annotation file:<br>
+Here are other suggestions for the creation of an annotation file:<br>
 Consider union of similar databases files<br> GENCODE_superset, Biomart-ENSEMBL, Paper-EBI_GENCODE together<br>
 OR<br>